 How can data be used to inform decisions and manage organizations effectively?

 An essential part of the MPS program—and for success in the workplace—is sharpening the ability to gather, distill, and apply information.
 Across the organizational spectrum, it has become more and more necessary to be able to apply these skills effectively to quantitative data.
-Statistics, the systematic evaluation of data to reach new conclusions, is a powerful tool.
 When used properly, data can be used to make larger statements about the bigger world.
 We use statistics to unlock patterns that are not apparent on the surface and rely on them to determine everything from the safety of pharmaceuticals to the fairness of compensation.
-Statistics helps us create data-driven stories.
+Statistics helps us move from individual stories to new facts.
 This course will take you through the first layer of statistics, giving you an understanding of the language of data and the interpretation of statistical tests, with an emphasis on the critical but often overlooked skills that allow for the clear and effective communication of results.
 You’ll gain new tools to guide your decision-making and be better equipped to work with analysts and consultants to really understand what they are providing, and know what questions to ask.

 The approach of this course is one of active engagement.
 People come to the quantitative space from many backgrounds and with different learning styles.
 And a little math anxiety is not uncommon among adults returning to the classroom after some time.
 Everyone starts at a different place, and multiple modes of learning will reinforce concepts throughout the course.
 Along the way, you’ll refresh your Excel, PowerPoint, and presentation skills.
 Statistics will soon be a tool you can use to solve real problems, and you’ll build capacity to navigate the data-driven world.

 How do I apply my learning to practice?